BonsaiAI/ray/doc/source/tune/api_docs/trainable.rst

 Function API
 ------------

-Here is a simple example of using the function API.
-You can report intermediate metrics by simply calling ``tune.report`` within the provided function.
+With the Function API, you can report intermediate metrics by simply calling ``tune.report`` within the provided function.

 .. code-block:: python